mnr/writing-wip/Do-Ye0n_lives_on.md

 Learning a new habit takes most people three weeks of repeated practice.
 Adjusting to a new living situation takes a bit longer; some research says a year and a half.
 For Do-Ye0n, it takes two years to become accustomed to prison habits.

+He no longer sticks out as the new guy.
+He knows when to talk and when shut up.
+He lines up for meals, fresh clothes and linens.
+He knows when the commissary is open.
+He made a friend, that friend was transferred and he learned to make more than one friend.
+He listens more than talks.
+He doesn't borrow, doesn't loan.

 His state-sponsored accommodations aren't given the dignity of a rating.
 He thinks of it as level zero.
 The bathroom is communal, his room is spartan, his privacy is nil.
 The mirror reads his physical health, but doesn't reveal the results to him.
-Other inmates would be able to view his stats, and that would violate HIPAA laws.
-If he wants to know his blood pressure, he would need to file a request.
+Other inmates will be able to view his stats, and that will violate HIPAA laws.
+If he wants to know his blood pressure, he will need to file a request.

+He gets depressed.
+He gets counseling.
+He gets exercise.
+He gets outdoors.
+Most important, he gets jobs.

 He is back to small gig jobs, but with close supervision, limited bandwidth, and short working hours.
 Seventy-five percent of his income is garnished to pay for his incarceration.
 He's having a difficult time saving anything for retirement or moving into something other than level one housing when he gets out.

 He's not happy about this.
 He didn't do anything wrong, he continues to do nothing wrong.
 Yvette explained it all to him when he figured out how to ask the right question: *"What is the purpose of this?
 Why am I here?"*

 Yvette is programmed to recite a carefully scripted response.
-The response is a result of coaching by the Hammurabi corporation, which passed the benefit of their education on to Yvette, who now passes it on to Do-Ye0n.
+The response is a result of coaching by the Hammurabi corporation, owner of the private incarceration holding Do-Ye0n.

 "Incarceration provides society with several benefits," begins Yvette.
 "First, it provides crime victims with a sense of retribution.
 Without retribution, victims lose faith in the system of justice.
 Without retribution, victims resort to vigilantism and other aberrant social behavior."